 - have a family member with kidney disease

-- are African American, Asian, American Indian, Hispanic American, or Pacific Islander
+- are African American, Native American, Hispanic American, Asian, or Pacific Islander

-- have used medications that damage your kidneys for several years
+- have used medications that damage the kidneys for several years

-In some cases, these additional risks can be minimized.
-For instance, if you can manage your high blood pressure, diabetes, or hepatitis C, you can decrease the risk from these conditions.
-Also, HIVAN isn’t common in people with a low viral load who have T-cell counts within a normal range.
-So, take your medication exactly as prescribed to keep these numbers where they should be.
-This can also help you avoid kidney damage.
+In some cases, these additional risks can be reduced.
+For instance, proper management of high blood pressure, diabetes, or hepatitis C can decrease the risk of developing kidney disease from these conditions.
+Also, HIVAN isn’t common in people with a low viral load who have T cell counts within a normal range.
+Taking their medication exactly as prescribed can help people with HIV keep their viral load and T cell counts where they should be.
+Doing this can also help prevent kidney damage.

-You may not have any of these risk factors for direct HIV-induced kidney damage.
-However, you may still be at increased risk of kidney damage from the medications you take to manage your HIV infection.
+Some people with HIV may not have any of these risk factors for direct HIV-induced kidney damage.
+However, the medications that manage HIV infection may still cause an increased risk of kidney damage.

-ART can be very effective at lowering your viral load, boosting your T-cell numbers, and stopping HIV from attacking your body.
-However, some of these powerful drugs can cause kidney problems in some people.
+Antiretroviral therapy can be very effective at lowering viral load, boosting T cell numbers, and stopping HIV from attacking the body.
+However, certain antiretroviral drugs can cause kidney problems in some people.

 Kidney disease is a complication of HIV that is usually manageable.
-Make sure to schedule and keep your appointments for follow-up care with your doctor.
-Then, work with your doctor to manage all of your health conditions to reduce your risk of more problems.
+It’s important for people with HIV to schedule and keep appointments for follow-up care with their healthcare provider.
+During these appointments, the provider can discuss how best to manage health conditions to reduce the risk of further problems.